-QuarkXPress allows you to configure and export items for digital publishing in ePub, Kindle, App Studio and HTML5 Publication output formats
+QuarkXPress allows you to configure and export items for digital publishing in ePub, Kindle, native Apps (for Android and iOS) and HTML5 Publication output formats.

 The ePub file is compatible with all prominent ePub Readers and Google Chrome.
 The Kindle file is compatible with Kindle devices.
-You can also export HTML5 Publications that can be viewed using Internet Explorer®, Safari®, Google Chrome®, and Firefox®.
+You can also export HTML5 Publications that can be viewed using Internet Explorer® (11 or later), Safari®, Google Chrome®, Microsoft Edge, and Firefox® (27 or later).